SilverMonkeyGmbH/v5_docs/Manual/CMDB/index.rst

-.. note:: In the following sections, expressions in square brackets are placeholders.
+.. note:: In the following sections, you will finde code-blocks filled with example code.
+Expressions in square brackets in the tables below are placeholders.
-          Please be sure to remove the brackets and replace the placeholder with the specific text you need to use (e.g. if you want to display a widget 300 pixels wide, change *width="[250]"* to *width="300"*).
+          Please be sure to replace the example code with specific expressions for your case if you want to copy and use xml statements from this page.
+          (e.g. if you want to display a widget 300 pixels wide, change *width="250"* to *width="300"*).

 ------------------
 Headline